TTS4life/FlareonTimer/README.md

 To alter hotkeys for interacting with the tool, modify `config.json`

+If using the .exe version, these json files are under `_internal/assets`, otherwise just `/assets`

 All development and maintenance has been done by Flareon, I am only hosting this on his behalf per his request.
 This program comes as-is for now.